zopefoundation/grok/doc/tutorial.rst

 texts appear on the ``index`` page.

 Everything is just fine now, right?
 In fact, not so!
 Now we will get to our bug.
-Restart Zope and look at the index page again:
+Restart the server and look at the index page again:

   http://localhost:8080/test